saezlab/transcriptutorial/scripts/06_analysis_CARNIVAL_results.md

     0.6), but there are a few that are highly connected (e.g. k \> 6).

   - We can find some hubs when k is higher (plot B).
-The out-degree ends at k = 5; this means that the bigest regulatory-hub regulates upmost 5 other nodes.
-In a simmilar way, the in-degree goes up to k = 9;
-    This means that there are few hubs (k \> 5) that are regulated by upmost 9 nodes.
+The out-degree ends at k = 5; this means that the biggest regulatory-hub regulates at most 5 other nodes.
+In a similar way, the in-degree goes up to k = 9; This means that there are few hubs (k \> 5) that are regulated by at most 9 nodes.

 # Network comparison

-When we have more than 1 network, we usually would like to know how (dis)similar these networks are.
+When we have more than one network, we usually would like to know how (dis)similar these networks are.

 We can use the *Jaccard Index* to measure similarities and diversity